What resources will DRS provide?

 What is the cost for services at DRS?

-The University of Memphis is fortunate to offer all services, including tutoring and coaching services, to students registered with DRS at no additional cost.
+The University of Memphis is fortunate to offer all services, including coaching services, to students registered with DRS at no additional cost.

 Do you work with students with ADHD?

 DRS serves many students with ADHD for whom we provide valuable tools such as weekly Academic Success Coaching, scheduling advice, and help with the development of appropriate strategies to achieve their short-term and long-term goals in life.

 Do you work with students with chronic illness?

 DRS works with a lot of students with chronic illness, and their professors, to promote engagement and success both in the classroom and on campus.
 Our office also provides these students with access to early registration, scheduling advice, and help with the development of appropriate strategies to achieve their short-term and long-term goals in life.